 Aug.
 4 is the birthday of the Coast Guard, founded in 1790 with congressional authorization to build the first set of vessels aimed to help combat smuggling and enforce tariffs and taxes.
 Here are some things you might not know about the service branch that operates under the Department of Homeland Security.

 1. Alexander Hamilton can be considered the father of the Coast Guard.
-In Federalist No. 12, published in 1787, the then-Secretary of the Treasury posited that a “few armed vessels, judiciously stationed at the entrances of our ports, might at a small expense be made useful sentinels of the laws.” (via Mental Floss)
+In Federalist No. 12, published in 1787, the future Secretary of the Treasury posited that a “few armed vessels, judiciously stationed at the entrances of our ports, might at a small expense be made useful sentinels of the laws.” (via Mental Floss)

 2. Actors Lloyd, Beau and Jeff Bridges, as well as Cesar Romero, all served in the Coast Guard, as did golfer Arnold Palmer.
 But perhaps the most famous of them all?
 Popeye. (via Mental Floss)